styladev/magentoStylaConnect/doc/configuration.md

 Please don't modify these user's and role's permissions.
 It needs the following permissions to propagate product data via Magento REST API:

 ![Styla Role](/doc/styla_role.png)

+## Turn off http password-protection on API endpoints

+Styla sources product data from Magento REST API which is protected by OAuth.
+Our application cannot access the endpoints if they are in addition password-protected, which is a common solution for protecting development and stage environments on which the plugin is first installed.

+If your stage environment is password protected, please turn it off for `http://yourdomain/api/*` where the enddpoints are located.

+Alternatively, turn password-protection on your stage altogether for the time Styla is using it.